How long does it take to charge an electric car?

 A crucial point to understand with electric vehicles is that you will rarely need to fully charge one.
-Much like running out of fuel completely in a petrol or diesel car, electric vehicles will unlikely run out of electricity if they’re driven normally and sensibly.
+Much like running out of fuel completely in a petrol or diesel car, electric vehicles are very unlikely run out of electricity if they’re driven sensibly.
 This is why you're only ever likely to charge a battery up to 60 or 80% charge is often a more accurate representation of charging time.

 Importantly, most electric vehicle owners will charge their car overnight when it’s not used.
 When viewed like this, you could say they are saving time over a conventional petrol or diesel vehicle, as you'll rarely have to make the effort to stop at a forecourt.

 This is because when they come to use the vehicle in the morning, it’s ready to go as soon as you need it.
 If driven within its range, it won’t require plugging in until the evening.
 Conversely, a petrol or diesel car might require refuelling.
 This is always done outside the home, and takes much longer than simply plugging a connector into a socket.

 Public charging stations often work much quicker than the 3kW charging speeds at home.
 As of June 2019, there are nearly 24,000 public chargers in over 8,000 locations, meaning finding one is easy.

 Public charging stations can be divided into fast and rapid chargers.
 Fast chargers work anywhere between 7kW and 22kW, while rapid chargers work between 43kW and 50kW.
 Tesla’s Supercharger network works at 120kW, with speeds of 250kW arriving in the next 12 months.
 However, this network is reserved for Tesla owners.

 There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 40kWh Nissan Leaf, it would be fully recharged in 5.7 hours.

 An 11kW public charger would fully recharge the car in 3.6 hours, while a 22kW unit would do so in less than two hours.
 A 100kW charger would replenish the battery from empty to 80% in just over a quarter of an hour.